charlesponti/pfnp/notes(Markdown)/Introduction.md

 ![Frond-End & Back-End Development](http://signedon.com/wp-content/uploads/2012/07/signedon-frontend-backend1.png)

+## Frameworks & Libraries

+A web application framework (WAF) is a software framework that is designed to support the development of dynamic websites, web applications, web services and web resources.
+The framework aims to alleviate the overhead associated with common activities performed in web development.
+For example, many frameworks provide libraries for database access, templating frameworks and session management, and they often promote code reuse.

 ## Front-End Development
 Front-end or client-side development is a relatively obscure Internet discipline.
 Historically, this role has been known under several aliases, htmler, web designer, coder, frontender and so on, but its core functions remain the same while expanding with the progress of the Internet.
 It is a hinge role that requires both aesthetic sensitivity and programmatic rigor.